Sameep1234/notes/vault/root.md

 id: akryOQYxjAxbjUIMcu8LN
 title: Root
 desc: ''
-updated: 1629975412335
+updated: 1630121476598
 created: 1629975412335
 ---
-# Welcome to Dendron
+# Welcome to curated notes

-This is the root of your dendron vault.
-If you decide to publish your entire vault, this will be your landing page.
-You are free to customize any part of this page except the frontmatter on top.
+You have reached the home page of my curated notes.
+I am a third year student pursuing Computer Science and Engineering at Ahmedabad University.

+Feel free to use this resource to its best potential and reach out to me on [Linkedin](https://www.linkedin.com/in/sameep-vani/) and do checkout my [GitHub](https://github.com/Sameep1234)